lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 - `processSlashedProof` - once slashed, a validator remains slashed forever, and any future state of this validator can be used.
 - `processValidatorWithdrawnProof` - once set, `withdrawable_epoch` remains unchanged, and any future state of this validator can be used.
 - `processBalanceProof` - due to the fact that `CuratedModule` accepts balance reports with the increased balance for the slots newer than `lastAccountingProofSlot`, and features no high-water mark mechanism, historical versions are unnecessary.

-#### "Bahamas" mode (autonomous operation mode)

-Currently, both CMv2 and CSM assume an active overseeing committee (CMC for CMv2 and CSMC for CSM) to act in case of validator slashing (report slashing penalty via Easy Track).
-CMv2 also relies on CMC to monitor the module's performance and take necessary actions in case of poor performance (issue node operator strikes or general delayed penalties).
-Should these committees become inactive or fail to perform their duties, the modules may face operational risks like permanent inability to process slashing penalties or unactionable poor performance cases for CMv2.

-It is proposed to introduce a "Bahamas" mode (autonomous operation mode) that, if active, will enable automated validator performance management in CMv2 identical to the one used in CSM (see [LIP-33](./lip-33.md#validator-ejection-due-to-strikes)), and replace slashing penalty reporting by committees via Easy Track with automated application of the DAO-defined slashing penalty upon permissionless reporting of the validator slashings.

-##### "Bahamas" mode in CMv2

-A new method `switchAutomatedPenaltiesMode(uint256 slashingPenaltyPer32Eth)` is introduced on the `CuratedModule` contract.
-This method is callable by the DAO (optionally can be callable by CMC as well).

-When called with `slashingPenaltyPer32Eth > 0` (activation), this value is stored in the contract storage, and a call is made to the `ParametersRegistry` contract's method `setDefaultPerformanceLeeway(DEFAULT_PERFORMANCE_LEEWAY_AUTO)`, where `DEFAULT_PERFORMANCE_LEEWAY_AUTO` is a constant defined in the `CuratedModule` contract. `DEFAULT_PERFOMANCE_LEEWAY_AUTO` should be pre-defined by the DAO before the contract deployment and represent the acceptable deviation of the validator's performance from the observed network average validator performance.

-When called with `slashingPenaltyPer32Eth == 0` (deactivation), the automated slashing penalties mode is disabled (the stored slashing penalty value is cleared), and a call is made to the `ParametersRegistry` contract's method `setDefaultPerformanceLeeway(10000)`, where `10000` means that any performance deviation is acceptable by the CMv2 Performance Oracle, effectively disabling the automated performance management.

-If stored `slashingPenaltyPer32Eth > 0`, the method `reportValidatorSlashing` automatically applies `slashingPenaltyPer32Eth` scaled using `keyAllocatedBalance` recorded for the slashed validator to the Node Operator's bond.
-The validator is also immediately marked as `withdrawn` to release its bond for withdrawal (if any left) and prevents future reporting of the slashing penalty via Easy Track.
-This ensures that if the committee becomes active again, it will not be able to apply a duplicated slashing penalty.
-If the slashing for the given validator has already been reported before the "Bahamas" mode was activated, but has not been resolved via Easy Track motion, the `reportValidatorSlashing` method will still accept the report, apply automated penalty, and decrease the unresolved slashing counter accordingly.

-If stored `slashingPenaltyPer32Eth == 0`, the method `reportValidatorSlashing` will operate in the normal mode with no automated slashing penalties applied.

-Strikes parameters (lifetime and threshold) are already configured for CMv2 in the corresponding `ParametersRegistry` contract instance.
-Hence, there is no need to change it upon activation of the "Bahamas" mode.
-When `performanceLeeway` is set to `10000` during normal operation, these parameters are effectively ignored by the CMv2 Performance Oracle.
-Current values set for CMV2 are `lifetime = 6 oracle frames` and `threshold = 3 strikes`.
-Should the DAO consider changing these parameters, it can do so via the `ParametersRegistry` contract within the vote to upgrade CMv2 to Phase 2, or at any time earlier if necessary.

-For the correct operation of the "Bahamas" mode in CMv2, `CuratedModule` should hold `MANAGE_PERFORMANCE_PARAMETERS_ROLE` on the `ParametersRegistry` contract.

-In case the DAO wants to change `slashingPenaltyPer32Eth` while the "Bahamas" mode is active, it can simply call `switchAutomatedPenaltiesMode` again with the new value.
-This will update the stored slashing penalty and continue the automated enforcement with the new parameter.

-##### "Bahamas" mode in CSM

-In CSM, the "Bahamas" mode will operate according to the same rules as in CMv2, with the difference being that `performanceLeeway` remains unchanged, as it is already set in a correct way during normal operation.

 ### Upgradability